parkerlreed/lg_magic_ble/README.md

 The only motion data that is consistent is the 12th byte.
 I can twist the remote in my hand and get a flat value of 0 and ~240 left 90 degress and 15 right 90 degress.

-The reset seems like raw acceleromter data.
+The rest seems like raw acceleromter data.

 ```
 253       Constant